theaaravagarwal/Aarav_BlueStampPortfolio/index.md

     ```cpp
     static float lastRoll = roll, lastPitch = pitch;            //values to find the respective delta values

     const float threshold = 5.0f;                               //degrees, the amount of movement required to register movement

     float deltaRoll = fabs(roll-lastRoll);                      //we take the delta roll

     float deltaPitch = fabs(pitch-lastPitch);                   //then we take the delta pitch

     if (deltaRoll>threshold||deltaPitch>threshold) {
                                                                 //the above line checks if either delta pitch or
                                                                 //delta roll exceeds the threshold

         if (!isMoving) {                                        //if we are not already moving

             isMoving = 1;                                       //if we have exceeded the threshold then we must be moving
                                                                 //so our flag must be true here

                                                                 //an action can be performed here
         }
     } else {                                                    //otherwise

         if (isMoving) {                                         //if we are moving

             isMoving = 0;                                       //this is set to false so that next iteration we can
                                                                 //still detect movement as not changing it would be a
                                                                 //1 way switch rather than a 2 way switch

-            //an action can be performed here
+                                                                //an action can be performed here as well
         }
     }
     lastRoll = roll;                                            //shift last roll for the next iteration
     lastPitch = pitch;                                          //shift last pitch for next iteration
     ```

     Time Complexity: $O\left(1\right)$